 Step 6: (Optional) Add a lead generation form

-Just like all of our quiz types, you can add a lead generation form to our interactive story quiz.
+Just like all 14 of our quizzes on our quiz maker, you can add a lead generation form to our interactive story quiz.

 Interactive story quiz: video walkthrough